Cannabidiol effects mostly fall into two categories: the immediate and the long term. Either of these can be good or bad.

 Some of the immediate effects after taking CBD medication include:

-- Reduced anxiety, depression, pain, nausea, and vomiting.
+- Sense of calm and relaxation.
 In most cases, these will come back as soon as the CBD is out of your system.

 - Dealing with inflammations from such conditions as rheumatoid arthritis and MS.